 Since 2002, our partners and local farmers have been working to address the environmental crisis and meet the basic needs of Haitians.
 Both have been attempting to repair the widespread environmental damage, not least in the reforestation of the land.
 A sustainable agricultural future has begun to emerge.
 Planting trees and reintroducing sustainable farming practices have been the priority of the programme.

 A major programme started in 2008 along the Arcadine Coast to reforest large sections, particularly the mountainous regions between St. Marc and Cabaret.
 This programme progressed further in 2010 and has expanded to address the needs of communities further north of this region to Gonaïves.

 A central nursery has now been established in Gonaïves, which works with communities in the area.
 Furthermore, training centres have now opened in Leveque (Arcahaie) and Gonaïves which have enabled local farmers to access training in sustainable farming methods and supply them with seeds and agricultural tools.
 This has already resulted in greater food production alongside a continuous programme of tree planting.

 2011 saw over 1,000,000 trees planted in seventeen communities by over 1,000 Haitian farmers.

 The future sustainability of agriculture in Haiti seems more secure.
-The Mapou Chevalier training centre is now open, and alongside training in sustainable farming there is also a new youth environmental education programme, ensuring that the future generations of Haiti are able to consolidate progress made thus far.
+The Mapou Chevalier training centre is now open, and alongside training in sustainable farming, there is also a new youth environmental education programme, ensuring that the future generations of Haiti can consolidate progress made thus far.